swevans/thread.js/README.md

 # Thread.js
 **<p>Multi-threaded Programming with Javascript or TypeScript</p>**
 <p>
 Thread.js is lightweight multithreading library for the JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API">Web Worker API</a>.
 Web Workers are powerful and fast, but the code required to use them is unintuitive, cumbersome, and error prone.
-Thread.js was created to make writing parallel applications easier and faster.
+This library was created to make writing parallel applications easier and faster.
 </p>
 <p>
 Thread.js provides an intuitive, high-level interface for Web Worker creation, programming, communication, and termination.
 It works in any browser that <a href="http://caniuse.com/#feat=webworkers">supports Web Workers</a> (IE10+).